Interaction-driven quantum phase transitions between topological and crystalline orders of electrons: Introduction

 A fundamentally different transition between FQH and WC, driven by interactions instead of disorder, can occur at constant filling \cite{Apalkov.2010, Jolicoeur_Competing_2023}.
 Precisely at specific, rational values of $\nu$ such as $\frac{1}{3}$ or $\frac{2}{5}$, FQH liquids and WCs can both be stabilized even without disorder.
 The balance between these phases then depends on the interaction potential, which is affected by virtual excitations of electrons into nearby Landau levels.
 Several theoretical studies predict that Landau-level mixing (LLM) promotes WCs \cite{Zhao_Crystallization_2018, Jolicoeur_Competing_2023, Teng_Solving_2024}.
 A recent experimental study in AlAs quantum wells observed WCs in low-density samples and FQH states in higher-density samples at the same filling factor \cite{Csathy.2005.Magnetic, Rosales.2021.Competition}.
 In that approach, LLM is tuned in discrete steps, each corresponding to a different sample.
 To study the phase transitions between WC and FQH at fixed filling, it would be important to realize both phases in the same sample and tune between them continuously.
 In particular, the evolution of observables (such as the gap) across the transition could determine its order and universal properties.

 Graphene-based van der Waals heterostructures offer a natural arena for probing this physics.
 Their electrostatically controlled carrier density could realize the transition in a single device.
-BLG offers additional tunability due to its Landau-level spectrum's dependence on a displacement field.
-In particular, it features multiple Landau level crossings \cite{hunt2017direct, xiang2023intra, Lambert_ferromagnetic_2013, Shizuya_Orbital_2021, Pan.2017.Layer} where LLM can be enhanced.
+BLG offers additional tunability due to its Landau-level spectrum's dependence on displacement field.
+In BLG at a fixed out-of-plane magnetic field, applying a displacement field $D$ lifts the valley degeneracy of the spin and orbital polarized LLs, generating various LL crossings within the eightfold zeroth LL of BLG(Fig.~\ref{fig:figure1}a).
+At moderate $D$, the phase diagram exhibits sixteen crossings, which have been studied previously \cite{hunt2017direct, Li.2017.Even, Zibrov.2017.Tunable, Huang.2022.Valley,Kumar.Quarter.2025}.
+At much larger $|D|$, additional, recently observed crossings emerge \cite{xiang2023intra, Lambert_ferromagnetic_2013, Shizuya_Orbital_2021, Pan.2017.Layer}.
+These involve LLs with identical spin and valley quantum numbers but different orbital indices, a configuration that can enhance LLM.

-In this study, we take advantage of BLG's Landau-level crossings, observing FQH--WC transitions tuned via the displacement field $D$ at many filling factors.
+In this study, we take advantage of those large-$D$ crossings, observing FQH--WC transitions tuned via the displacement field $D$ at many filling factors.
 The WCs occur over a range near a crossing of two Landau levels with equal spin and valley but different orbital quantum numbers, $N=0$ and $N=1$.
 They are flanked by FQH states on either side of the crossing.
 We observe that the activation energies of FQH states and WCs at fillings such as $\nu=\frac{1}{3},\frac{2}{5},\frac{7}{3}$ vanish continuously at the transition occurring at smaller $|D|$ and evolve more sharply at the higher $|D|$ transitions.
 Remarkably, at half fillings, we observe the formation of incompressible states as intermediate phases between the composite Fermi liquids and the WCs.

-\subsection{Competition between FQH liquids and electronic crystals}
+\section{Competition between FQH liquids and electronic crystals}

-Our two devices (D1 and D2) consist of hBN-encapsulated BLG with top and bottom graphite gates, allowing for the independent control of $\nu$ and $D$ (see Methods section).
+Our two devices (D1 and D2) consist of hBN-encapsulated BLG with top and bottom graphite gates, allowing for the independent control of $\nu$ and $D$ (see appendix A).
 After fabrication into Hall bars, the devices were measured in a top-loading dilution refrigerator with a base temperature of $T=10~\mathrm{mK}$ and a magnetic field of up to $B=12~\mathrm{T}$.
-The data shown in the manuscript are primarily from D1 and are consistent with those of D2; see Supplemental Material (SM).
+The data shown in the manuscript are primarily from D1 and are consistent with those of D2; see Supplemental Material (SM) data at \cite{SM}.